woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_tax-classes.md

 # Tax classes #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate tax classes.
+The tax classes API allows you to create, view, and delete individual tax classes.

 ## Tax class properties ##